Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 5: New markings on canopy legs

 Notice in Figure 5 that I labeled the holes in the top section of the leg and pre-measured, marked, and labeled the correct adjustment distances on the bottom of the leg.
 That has already saved me much more time than I invested in making these improvements.
 The figure also mentions my suggestion for Version 2.
-Although the important measurement is the distance from the bottom edge of the StaBar Joint to the top of the foot, it would be better to have the markings and labels on the top edge of the StaBar Joint so you can read them without having to bend over so far to look under the joint.
+Although the important measurement is the distance from the bottom edge of the StaBar Joint to the top of the foot, it would be better to have the markings and labels on the top edge of the StaBar Joint.
+Then you can read them without having to bend over so far to look under the joint.

 Weights